rmsrosa/random_notes/docs/src/generative/ddpm.md

 ### Background

-The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and improved in []() is to embed the random variable we want to model into a Markov chain and model the whole Markov chain.
-This is a much more complex task and greatly increase the dimension of the problem, but which yields more stability to the training and the generative processes.
+The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and improved in [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html) is to embed the random variable we want to model into a Markov chain and model the whole Markov chain.
+This is a much more complex task which greatly increases the dimension of the problem, but which yields more stability to both training and generative processes.

 The desired random variable, for which we only have access to a sample, is considered as an initial condition to a Markov chain converging to a simple and tractable distribution, usually a normal distribution.
-The training process fits a model to the whole Markov chain.
+The training process fits a model to the Markov chain up to a relatively large time step.
 Then, the model is used to reverse the process and generate (aproximate) samples of our target distribution from samples of the tractable distribution.
-The tractable final distribution becomes the initial distribution of the reverse process, and the initial desired target distribution becomes the final distribution.
+The tractable asymptotic distribution of the forward process becomes the initial distribution of the model reverse process, and the (initial) desired target distribution is approximated by the final distribution of the reverse model process.

-Another source which greatly helped me understand the main ideas of the foundational articles in the blog post [What are diffusion models?
-Lil’Log by Lilian Weng (2021)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/), which I recommend.
+Besides the original articles [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html), another source, which in the beginning helped me understand the main ideas of the foundational articles, was the blog post [What are diffusion models?
+Lil’Log by Lilian Weng (2021)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).

 ## Details of the method